 Citation - a note referring to a work from which a passage is quoted or to some source as authority for a statement or proposition.
+This should include such things as the author's name, title of book or article, name of journal in which article was published (if applicable), place of publication, publisher, date of publication, pagination (if applicable).
 (ALA)

-Commercial (online or "subscription") databases - collections of information or articles, sharing a common characteristic such as subject discipline or type, which are produced for profit and made available to libraries (as well as to individuals and other institutions) through purchase or subscription.
+Commercial (subscription) databases - collections of information or articles, sharing a common characteristic such as subject discipline or type, which are produced for profit and made available through purchase or subscription.
 Such collections are usually generated under the auspices of some sort of editorial board and generally contain reliable/authoritative information.
-Online databases are usually accessed via links from library web pages to online hosts, which normally offer many different databases.

 Plagiarism - the act of stealing or passing off as one' own the ideas or words of another; to present as new and original an idea or product derived from an existing source.
 (Web9)